STEM to Stars with Kielder Observatory

 Why has the Reece Foundation supported the project?

-The focus on inspiring the next generation by bringing together engineering and astronomy means the Eagles’ innovative programme fitted our funding criteria perfectly.
+The focus on inspiring the next generation by bringing together engineering and astronomy means the STEM to Stars innovative programme fitted our funding criteria perfectly.

 Anne Reece, chair of the Reece Foundation said: “The Reece Foundation was delighted to support this project which took the Kielder Observatory facilities to schools and children in the region – and links this to one story from the region’s rich history of innovation and scientific discovery.
 The opportunity to see the stars and planets alongside the chance to restore such a historically significant object as the Herschel telescope is one not to be missed.
 We are sure this experience was both inspiring to a new generation of engineers and scientists that the region and the world so desperately need – and a lot of fun.”